-Treatment for ITP is recommended for a platelet count less than 30×109/L. Corticosteroids are considered first-line treatment, with the addition of IVIgG reserved for severe ITP and bleeding, when a rapid rise in platelets is required, or when corticosteroids are contraindicated.
-There is no evidence of benefit of IVIgG in combination with corticosteroids for first-line treatment of asymptomatic ITP.
-Unnecessary IVIgG infusions can result in multiple adverse effects, including acute hemolytic or anaphylactic reactions, infections, thromboembolic events, and aseptic meningitis.
+Treatment for ITP is recommended for a platelet count less than 30×109/L. Corticosteroids are considered first-line treatment, with the addition of IVIG reserved for severe ITP in the setting of serious bleeding, when a rapid rise in platelets is required, or when corticosteroids are contraindicated.
+There is no evidence of benefit of IVIG in combination with corticosteroids for first-line treatment of asymptomatic ITP.
+If IVIG is required, the dose should initially be 1g/kg as a single time dose.
+This dose may be repeated if necessary.
+The financial implications of IVIG use are substantial: a single infusion cost between 5,000 to 12,000 CAD, and for patients requiring monthly infusions may incur annual costs of 60,000 to 100,000 CAD placing a significant burden on our healthcare system.
+Unnecessary IVIG infusions can result in multiple adverse effects, including acute hemolytic or anaphylactic reactions, thromboembolic events, and aseptic meningitis.

 Sources: